-Source: Congressional Research Service, "Social Security: The Relationship of Taxes and Benefits for Past, Present, and Future Retirees," June 22, 2001; updated via telephone conversation with author.
+Benefits for Past, Present, and Future Retirees, "June 22, 2001; updated via telephone conversation with author.
 Under the intermediate assumptions of the 2001 Trustees Report and taking into account benefit increases and continued accrual of interest after retirement but not the taxation of benefits.
-The retiree is assumed to begin work at age 22 and attain age 65 and retire in January of the designated year.
-Assume contributions earn interest equal to the long-term government bond rate.
+The retirees are assumed to begin work at age 22 and retire in January of the year in which they turn 65.
+Assumes contributions earn interest equal to the long-term government bond rate.